No-deal Brexit: Food and water

 In September 2018, DEFRA produced a report on Progress implementing EU Exit.
 Progress was being made getting other countries to accept British versions of export health certificates, especially in the 15% of non-EU countries accounting for 90% of the UK's non-EU exports.
 There were also concerns about insufficient veterinary staff to process export health certificates.

 In August 2019 it was revealed that local government planning for a No-deal Brexit encompassed the possibility of needing to change legal requirements underpinning the provision of school meals, for example by making them more expensive or less healthy; possibly even discarding the requirements entirely.
 One council also said that "special dietary requirements may be difficult to meet" and that fresh food might have to be replaced with frozen and tinned goods, while another mentioned the possibility of a return to rationing.

 Foreign nationals

 The British Government intended to treat EU citizens already living in the UK as it had proposed in the draft Brexit withdrawal agreement, though there would have been some variations.
 The British Government was hopeful this would be reciprocated for British nationals in the EU.
 The EU published a fact-sheet detailing information for British nationals in the EU.

 In August 2019, Boris Johnson communicated that he wanted the freedom of movement which allowed EU citizens to travel to the UK to be immediately stopped on 31 October.
-Those rules applicable 'til 31 October would have been replaced by new stricter non-stated rules.
+Those rules applicable until 31 October would have been replaced by new stricter non-stated rules.